- What Is Proofreading?

 If you want to learn how to become better at proofreading, I recommend checking out our article, 8 Best Proofreading Tips for Error-Free Writing.

 Most marketers and PR practitioners proofread someone’s work at some point in their career, so it’s useful to be good at it.
-Visit our Proofreading Exercises page to hone your skills with our library of proofreading exercises.
+Visit our library of proofreading exercises to hone your skills.

 If you’re a non-marketer who’s stumbled across this article and you’re wondering how to become a professional proofreader, I can help you – just not in this article.
 Check out our guide to becoming a proofreader in Australia instead.